hmstr7/turtleGL/README.md

 # TurtleGL

 TurtleGL is a Python-based graphics library made purely for fun (please do not use it for any serious purposes).
 It is a small stupid experiment I did because I thought normal turtle lacks parallelism (no, I did not implement parallelism and multithreading yet).
-If you wish to fill your GPU VRAM with garbage and waste your system's resources, TurtleGL is definitely for you.
+If you wish to fill your VRAM with garbage and waste your system's resources, TurtleGL is definitely for you.

 ## Features

-- **Overengineering** Using ModernGL OpenGL wrapper + pyglet to write the most delicious spaghetti code ever.
+- **Overengineering** - using ModernGL OpenGL wrapper + pyglet to write the most delicious spaghetti code ever.
-- **1 % of actual turtle functionality** As for now
+- **1 % of actual turtle functionality** - as for now
 - **Turtle on a GPU!**

 ## Installation